NaskoVasilev/JudgeSystem/README.md

 # Judge System
 An open-source judge system for evaluating programmming code and managing problems, lectures, exams and competitions.
-Is is developed to be used in schools in informatics lessons in order to improve the education and automate some parts of teachers' work.
+It is developed to be used in schools in informatics lessons in order to improve the education and automate some parts of teachers' work.

 [![Build Status](https://dev.azure.com/nasko01vasilev/JudgeSystem/_apis/build/status/JudgeSystem-CI?branchName=master)](https://dev.azure.com/nasko01vasilev/JudgeSystem/_build/latest?definitionId=2&branchName=master)